Angle-Based Sensor Network Localization: Distributed ASNL via Inter-Sensor Communications

+\begin{theorem} If $(\mathcal{G},x)$ has a non-degenerate bilateration ordering, and there exists a subframework $(\mathcal{G}_l,x_l)$ of $(\mathcal{G},x)$ containing anchors only has a non-degenerate bilateration ordering, then Protocol 1 solves ASNL within $n_s$ steps. \end{theorem}

-If the sensors can be labelled such that $\{1,...,n_a\}$ is the set of anchors, for any $i>n_a$, the $i$-th vertex has exactly two neighbors with one of them being the $(i-1)$-th vertex, BLP solves ASNL by $n_s$ steps. {In practice, usually the number of steps for convergence is smaller than $n_s$ because $|\Delta(t)|$ is greater than 1 for some steps.}
+If the sensors can be labelled such that $\{1,...,n_a\}$ is the set of anchors, for any $i>n_a$, the $i$-th vertex has exactly two neighbors with one of them being the $(i-1)$-th vertex, BLP solves ASNL by $n_s$ steps.
+In practice, usually the number of steps for convergence is smaller than $n_s$ because $|\Delta(t)|$ is greater than 1 for some steps.

 \begin{remark} Observe that when implementing BLP, the accuracy of localizing an unknown sensor depends on the accuracy of the information received from its localized neighbors.
 If the neighbors of a sensor are inaccurately localized, then this sensor will be inaccurately localized accordingly.
-As a result, when the sensor network is in a noisy environment, namely, sensing measurements are all inaccurate, the position estimation errors will accumulate during the implementation of BLP.
+As a result, when the sensor network is in a noisy environment, the position estimation errors will accumulate during the implementation of BLP.
 The later a sensor is localized, the greater error its estimated position has.
-In conclusion, although BLP accomplishes the localization task with a fast speed, it requires high accuracy of sensed measurements. {The topic of how to design a more scalable distributed localization protocol is one of our ongoing research endeavors.} \end{remark}
+In conclusion, although BLP accomplishes the localization task with a fast speed, it requires high accuracy of sensed measurements.
+The topic of how to design a more scalable distributed localization protocol is one of our ongoing research endeavors. \end{remark}

-{ \begin{remark} When all the angle constraints are accurately obtained, the bilateration localization approach is applicable to the CASNL problem by simulating sensors' behaviors in the central unit, which has a faster speed than solving any SDP in Section \ref{sec centralized ASNL}.
-Moreover, since all the anchors' information can be utilized, Protocol 1 is valid if the grounded framework has a non-degenerate bilateration ordering and anchors are not all collinear.
-The advantages of using the SDP formulation for CASNL have been explained in Section \ref{sec centralized ASNL}. \end{remark} }
+\begin{remark} When all the angle constraints are accurately obtained, the bilateration localization approach is applicable to the CASNL problem by simulating sensors' behaviors in the central unit, which has a faster speed than solving any SDP in Section \ref{sec centralized ASNL}.
+Moreover, since all the anchors' information can be utilized, Protocol 1 is valid as long as the network is angle localizable.
+The advantages of using the SDP formulation for CASNL have been explained in Section \ref{sec centralized ASNL}. \end{remark}